progrmoiz/Saiki/README.md

 ## Future Work Ideas
 - [ ] Currently some part of the application is build with React.
 Convert the front-end side with SSR React.
 - [ ] Currently some module have REST API.
-Create full REST API for the application.
+Create full REST API for the application must include permission and authorization.
 - [ ] Add plagrism support to assignment module.
 - [ ] Intigrate Turnitin with assignment module.
 - [ ] Add support for google docs, spreadsheets and slides so user can create directly from assignment detail page.